huggingface/huggingface.js/packages/inference/README.md

 const hf = new HfInference('your access token')
 ```

+❗**Important note:** Using an access token is optional to get started, however you will be rate limited eventually.
+Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your access token for **free**.

+Your access token should be kept private.
+If you need to protect it in front-end applications, we suggest setting up a proxy server that stores the access token.

 #### Tree-shaking

 You can import the functions you need directly from the module instead of using the `HfInference` class.